Joylei/plotters-iced/README.md

 [![Crates.io](https://img.shields.io/crates/v/plotters-iced.svg)](https://crates.io/crates/plotters-iced)
 [![License](https://img.shields.io/crates/l/plotters-iced.svg)](https://github.com/joylei/plotters-iced/blob/master/LICENSE)

-This is an implementation of an Iced backend for Plotters, for both native and wasm applications.
+This is an implementation of an Iced backend for Plotters, for both native ~~and wasm applications(not working for v0.3)~~.

 This backend has been optimized as for speed.
 Note that some specific plotting features supported in the Bitmap backend may not be implemented there, though.